-Categories – Group your pages into categories to help users and search engines find what they want faster.
+Make use of categories – Group your pages into categories to help users and search engines find what they want faster.

-Reliablesoft > Social Media > Facebook
+Homepage > Social Media > Facebook > Article

 Linking to pages within your website is very important for SEO because:

-So when they arrive at your page, if you don’t have any other links within the text they will read your page and go.
+So, when they arrive at your page, if you don’t have any other links within the text they will read your page and go.